 Your body makes fFN early in pregnancy (up to 22 weeks) and again at the end of pregnancy (about 1 to 3 weeks before labor starts).

 If you have signs of preterm labor, your health care provider may want you to have the fFN test.
-Preterm labor is labor that happens too early, before 37 weeks of pregnancy.
+Preterm labor is labor that happens too early, before 37 completed weeks of pregnancy.
 The test may help your provider predict your chances of having premature birth.
-Premature birth is birth that happens before 37 weeks of pregnancy.
+Premature birth is birth that happens before 37 completed weeks of pregnancy.

 The fFN test measures how much fFN is in the fluids of your vagina (birth canal) and cervix.
 The cervix is the opening to the uterus that sits at the top of the vagina.